vickgoodman/infra/tools/beman-tidy/README.md

-# beman-tidy: Codebase Bemanification Tool
+# beman-tidy: The Codebase Bemanification Tool

 <!--
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception